Continuity (fiction): Deliberate continuity errors

 Sometimes a work of fiction may deliberately employ continuity errors, usually for comedy.
 For example, in the Marx Brothers' classic film Duck Soup, at the climax of the film, the camera shows a shot of Groucho Marx speaking a line, followed by a cutaway shot of something else happening, followed by another shot of Groucho.
 Each time, Groucho's hat changes, usually to something more outrageous than before (a Napoleonic hat, a Prussian hat, etc.).
+The fictional Broadway play Rogers: The Musical that first appeared in the miniseries Hawkeye (2021) depicts events that happened in the film The Avengers (2012), and contains intentional plot inaccuracies such as the inclusion of Scott Lang / Ant-Man who did not appear in the film.

 Dealing with errors

 When continuity mistakes have been made, explanations are often proposed by either writers or fans to smooth over discrepancies.
 Fans sometimes make up explanations for such errors that may or may not be integrated into canon; this has come to be colloquially known as fanwanking (a term originally coined by the author Craig Hinton to describe excessive use of continuity).
 Often when fans do not agree with one of the events in a story (such as the death of a favorite character), they will choose to ignore the event in question so that their enjoyment of the franchise is not diminished.
 When the holder of the intellectual property discards all existing continuity and starts from scratch, it is known as rebooting.
 Fans call a less extreme literary technique that erases one episode the reset button.
 See also fanon.

-A conflict with previously-established facts is sometimes deliberate; this is a retcon, as it is a retroactive change in continuity.
+A conflict with previously established facts is sometimes deliberate; this is a retcon, as it is a retroactive change in continuity.
 Retcons sometimes clarify ambiguities or correct perceived errors.
 This is not to be confused with the continuance of a reality (continuality).

-Real-time programs vs. traditional films

-Television programs like 24, in which actors have to appear as if it is the same day for 24 consecutive episodes, have raised public recognition of continuity.
-However, traditional films have frequently had much of the same sort of issues to deal with; film shoots may last several months, and as scenes are frequently shot out of story sequence, footage shot weeks apart may be edited together as part of the same day's action in the completed film.
-In some ways, 24 presents a simpler situation, as costumes and hairstyles generally should not change very frequently; in many feature films, a range of different hairstyles and costumes must be created, changed, and then recreated exactly, as various scenes are shot.